 • €1200 high tier, per year (approx $1,425 USD / £1,000 GBP)

 • €800 medium tier, per year (approx $950 USD / £700 GBP)

 • €350 lower tier, per year (approx $425 USD / £300 GBP)

 Established in 1993 to reflect the intellectual strengths and values of its parent institution, CEU Press is a leading publisher in the history of communism and transitions to democracy.
 It is widely recognised as the foremost English-language university press dedicated to research on Central and Eastern Europe and the former communist countries.
-It publishes approximately 25 new titles a year and has a large backlist of over 500 titles with e-books already available through several platforms.
+It publishes 30 new titles a year and has a large backlist of over 500 titles with e-books already available through several platforms.

-When the revenue target is met and the entire monograph frontlist is openly accessible, future membership fee rates can be lowered.
+When the revenue target is met and the entire monograph frontlist is OA, future membership fee rates can be lowered.
 The model has support from LYRASIS who assist with organizing library participation in the programme and has support from OAPEN.
 Project MUSE host the books, providing MARC records, KBART files and supporting discovery systems, and subscribers have access to COUNTER compliant statistics.
 Membership is open to libraries and institutions worldwide.
 There are no catches and no hidden fees - members won’t be asked to pay more on top of their annual fee to access ‘more’ or ‘better’ titles.
 Packages won’t suddenly change.

 The revenue from the membership – that yields access to the backlist – will be used to fund the frontlist to be OA.
 Library membership fees will pay for only those books that do not already have funding.
 If a proposal for a book comes to CEUP with partial OA funding, the Press will use Opening the Future membership fees to share the production costs and publish the book OA.